HIV- is a term that almost everybody must’ve heard of, but only a few know the exact meaning of. But what does HIV positive mean?

 As time passes, the virus develops and reproduces inside the infected person, eventually destroying the White Blood Cells responsible for killing the bacteria and other harmful microorganisms entering the body.

 When left untreated, the virus will slowly invade the body and completely cripple the immune system.
-The immune system will be unable to fight even small infections, which a healthy man easily does, making the person home to various diseases.
-This is how the person will develop AIDS.
+The immune system will be unable to fight even small infections, which a healthy man easily does, making the person home to various diseases, this is how the person will develop AIDS.

-HIV Testing
+HIV Positive Testing

 If you decide to go to the doctor and run an HIV test, the virus can be detected at an early stage.
 HIV tests are done in three ways: Antibody, antigen/antibody, and nucleic acid.

-Antigen/antibody tests involve looking for both the HIV antibodies and the antigens in your blood.
+Antigen/antibody tests involve looking for both the HIV positive antibodies and the antigens in your blood.
 A certain kind of Antigen/antibody test is done with blood using a finger stick.

 It also tells you how much virus is present in the body.
 However, the right type of test for you can be recommended to you only by your doctor or health care provider.